THIS IS A STICKY POST. Newer posts have been published.

 MONTHLY SEA SURFACE TEMPERATURE ANOMALY MAP

-The following is a Global map of Reynolds OI.v2 Sea Surface Temperature (SST) anomalies for January 2013.
-It was downloaded from the NOMADS website.
-The contour levels are set at 0.5 deg C, and white is set at zero.
+The following is a Global map of Reynolds OI.v2 Sea Surface Temperature (SST) anomalies for September 2015.
+It was downloaded from the KNMI Climate Explorer.
+The contour range was set to -2.5 to +2.5 deg C.